-Practical part should focus on comparison of implementations of various ANN systems, for image compression.
-How the score amongst each other and against such common compression methods such as JPEG and JPEG2000.
+Practical part should focus on comparison of implementations of various ANN systems for image compression.
+How they score in quality amongst each other and against traditional compression methods such as JPEG, JPEG2000, BPG.
 Further we would like to summarize proposed classification, or rather set of criteria to be considered for classification of learning based systems.